top of page

 What will be built?

 The proposed “group childcare facility” will be a 1500 square foot single story home of a type typical for the neighborhood.
 The existing parsonage, which was in very bad shape, has been removed to make room for the new house.
-The initiative will be called “OurKids” and will serve as a model for others who may wish to replicate the program.
+The initiative will be called “OurKids” and will serve as a model for others across the state who may wish to replicate the program.

 Will the group childcare construction be managed by the same contractor as the church construction?